DrZoggg/ALS/README.md

 # Contact

-For questions about the code or analysis, please contact 李强 at zzuliqiang@foxmail.com or open an issue in this repository.
+For questions about the code or analysis, please open an issue in this repository.